Master these questions with professional sample answers

 Sample Answer:

-I use a combination of urgency and impact assessment.
-Each morning, I review my tasks and categorize them using the Eisenhower Matrix: urgent/important, important but not urgent, etc. I align my priorities with company goals and my manager's expectations.
-I also build in buffer time for unexpected issues.
-When priorities conflict, I communicate with my manager early to ensure we're aligned on what matters most.
+I use a simple system of urgency and impact.
+Each morning, I review my tasks and sort them by two questions: "Is this urgent?" and "Is this important?"
+This helps me focus on what matters most.
+I align my priorities with company goals and my manager's expectations.
+I also build in extra time for unexpected issues.
+When priorities conflict, I communicate with my manager early to ensure we agree on what matters most.

 💡 Tips: